9 Min Read

 - A new crop of bumps may appear in a few days or weeks

-Erythrodermic psoriasis—Serious and life-threatening, this type of psoriasis needs immediate medical care.
+Erythrodermic psoriasis—Serious and life-threatening, this type of senior psoriasis needs immediate medical care.
 Symptoms include:

 - Skin that appears burnt